 Quality monitoring is an integral part of our continuous improvement program.
 We constantly evaluate inputs from formal programs such as this and a variety of informal sources in an on-going effort to improve our policies, procedures and the consistency of the quality of our work.
-Every instance of failure to meet performance standards is treated seriously - the partner responsible is counselled to improve performance and the work of the partner is reviewed in the following year.
+The findings resulting from quality reviews are communicated to partners and staff via newsletters and webcasts.
+Every instance of failure to meet performance standards is treated seriously - the partner responsible is counselled to improve performance and the work of the partner is reviewed again in the following year.
 Poor technical or risk management, independence or ethical performance would result in a negative adjustment to the partner's compensation; in some cases the partner is no longer permitted to sign audit opinions in the Firms' name and, in serious cases, the partner is requested to leave the Firm.
+Quality Improvement Plans needs to be prepared based on results of any of the quality reviews.

-Management's Statement on the effectiveness of internal quality control system functioning
+4.1.7 Management's Statement on the effectiveness of internal quality control system functioning

-The Management Board of PwC Slovakia believes that the quality control environment described above is in compliance with all applicable regulations and that it provides a reasonable basis for believing that statutory audits carried out by PwC Slovakia consistently meet the required quality standards.
+Managing Executives of PwC Slovakia believe that the quality control environment described above is in compliance with all applicable regulations and that it provides a reasonable basis for believing that statutory audits carried out by PwC Slovakia consistently meet the required quality standards.